 FLUSH Your Plumbing

 Flush your cold water lines before consuming water when water has not been used for 6 or more hours.
-The goal is to have cold, fresh water from the main in the street come out of your tap before drinking the water.
 To flush plumbing, run the water until you feel a temperature change.
 Then keep running the water for an additional 30 seconds to 3 minutes.
-The exact length of time will depend on the length of your service line.
+The goal is to have cold, fresh water from the main in the street come out of your tap before drinking the water.

 CLEAN Faucet Aerators

-An aerator is a fine mesh screen made of metal or plastic and is attached to the end of most indoor faucets.
-They enhance water pressure by dividing the flow into many tiny streams.
-Aerators collect tiny pieces of metal or plastic that have corroded from inside your home’s plumbing and hot water tank.
+An aerator is a fine mesh screen made of metal or plastic and is attached to the end of most faucets.
+They mix air into the water to reduce the volume while enhancing pressure.
+Aerators collect tiny pieces of material that have corroded from inside your home’s plumbing and water heater.

 To clean your aerator, remove the aerator from the end of the faucet, separate the components, and then rinse each piece under flowing water.
 For deposits that are difficult to remove, you can soak the parts in a mixture of water and vinegar for a few minutes then scrub with a toothbrush.
 Reassemble the aerator and attach it back onto the faucet.
 If any parts are missing or broken, replace them.